vocarista/subspace-backend/readme.md

 ## Overview

-This documentation describes the structure and functionality of a Node.js application consisting of two main files, `service.ts` and `server.ts`.
+This documentation describes the structure and functionality of this Node.js application consisting of two main files, `service.ts` and `server.ts`.
 The application fetches data from an external API, processes it, and exposes two API endpoints for querying statistics and searching blogs. `The comments in the code and this documentation have been generated using ChatGPT.`

 ## service.ts